javianng/portfolio-website/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap the project.
+This section list the major frameworks/libraries used to bootstrap your project.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]